zhoupgit/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 If your panel uses more than one query, you can filter these and apply the selected transformation to only one of the queries.
 To do this, click the filter icon on the top right of the transformation row.
 This opens a drop-down with a list of queries used on the panel.
 From here, you can select the query you want to transform.

+You can also filter by annotations (which includes exemplars) to apply transformations to them.
+When you do so, the list of fields changes to reflect those in the annotation or exemplar tooltip.

-Note that the filter icon is always displayed if your panel has more than one query, but it may not work if previous transformations for merging the queries' outputs are applied.
+The filter icon is always displayed if your panel has more than one query or source of data (that is, panel or annotation data) but it may not work if previous transformations for merging the queries’ outputs are applied.
 This is because one transformation takes the output of the previous one.

 ## Delete a transformation